 The basic concept that became the Gate to Great training program was born of a need for our head trainer, Dale Simanton, to find a way to keep his racing string fresh while in training.
 During Dale's racing years, he held a trainer's license in several states in the Upper Midwest and took his string of Thoroughbreds from track to track throughout the spring to fall season.
 During the winters and in downtime between race meets, Dale discovered that by taking his Thoroughbreds back to the ranch and asking them to become part of the working ranch remuda, his horses stayed mentally and physically fresher than by staying in race training alone.

 Not only did Dale's Thoroughbred string stay fresher, they left the track with a set of skills that made it easy for them to transition to a second career.
 Dale often had to fight the stereotype that "Thoroughbreds can't work cattle" and "Racehorses are all crazy", but the horses spoke for themselves, often outworking and outroping the specially-bred and trained Quarter Horses alongside them.

 Dale left the track to concentrate his efforts on the Horse Creek Thoroughbred breeding program, but never forgot how well his Thoroughbreds did as ranch mounts.
 After acquiring the Meadowlake stallion Finn McCool for Horse Creek's broodmare band, Dale started using Finn as a ranch mount outside the breeding season.
 Not only did Finn relish the work, he became a noted horse on the ranch rodeo circuit, competing against all-Quarter Horse teams and quite often beating them.

-We acquire geldings directly off the track through a network of trainers we have developed throughout the Midwest, but particularly the Ohio and Kentucky circuits.
+We acquire geldings directly off the track through a network of trainers we have developed throughout the Midwest, but particularly the Kentucky and Florida circuits.
 Sometimes the horses find us, sometimes we search them out!